 How long does food need to be held in the water oven?
 It largely depends on thickness.
 Here's a handy reference for cooking times.

-Find reviews of other devices at Serious Eats and comparative benchmarks at Jason Logsdon's site.
-At this writing (2016) there are a number of very cheap sous-vide circulators being rushed to online stores, often accompanied by fabricated reviews.
+Find reviews of sous-vide equipment at Serious Eats and comparative benchmarks at Jason Logsdon's site.
+On a wave of popularity in 2016 there were a number of very cheap sous-vide circulators being rushed to online stores, often accompanied by fabricated reviews.
 "Cheap" is not what you want.
 Instead look for temperature accuracy, easy-to-clean (in case a food bag leaks), and features that make the device a pleasure to use.
 My first sous-vide cooker was the Sansaire :-(

 The Water Oven benefits from a lid, which greatly reduces evaporation.
 I cut the corner off to make room for the sous-vide device.
 You can also do sous-vide cooking on the cheap in a beer cooler.